Best Massage Gun Brands of 2023 – These Brands You Can Rely On

 Clue #1

-Brands that don’t control the design process – These brands only do dropshipping.
-They have no control over the device and are not involved in the designing process.
+Brands that don’t control the design process—These brands only do dropshipping.
+They have no control over the device and are not involved in the design process.
 They sell what other brands sell but with different names.

 You can spot these brands by:

-- Look for a few user reviews online – check Amazon and Trustpilot.
-However, they have a high number of testimonials that praise the products on their websites.
+• Look for a few user reviews online—check Amazon and Trustpilot.
+However, their websites have many testimonials that praise the products.

 Clue #2